qmatteoq/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 03 - Add a new command.md

 1. Open **.\src\northwindDB\products.ts**

-2. Update the 'import' statement on line 1 to include Order and Customer.
+2. Update the `import` statement on line 1 to include Order and Customer.
 It should look as follows
 ```javascript
 import {
     TABLE_NAME, Product, ProductEx, Supplier, Category, OrderDetail,
     Order, Customer
 } from './model';
 ```
-3. Add the new function **searchProductsByCustomer**
+3. Add the new function `searchProductsByCustomer()`

 Underneath this line:
 ```javascript